cropsinsilico/CiS2021-hackathon/README.md

 ### Requirements

-- Browser (tested on Google Chrome, Safari)
+- Browser (tested on Google Chrome, Safari, Firefox)
 - Github Account

 ### Preparing for the hackathon